 If you are buying goods internationally or are importing, your best choices for Incoterms are reversed.
 You will need to pick the Incoterm that gives you the greatest control over shipping costs from the perspective of the recipient.
 If you’re thinking, “isn’t that what the other party is going to do,” you’re absolutely right.
 In international sales negotiations, both parties will be pulling from opposite sides at the issue, trying to exert control over expenses.
 It’s a classic conflict of interest, and the outcome will largely depend on your bargaining power and negotiation skill, and how much power and pressure the other side will exert over you.

 For importers and buyers, the best Incoterms are the following:

-This Incoterm is acceptable.
-But as we outlined above, only choose this when dealing with countries you know well and feel comfortable with.
+This Incoterm is acceptable, but as we outlined above, it’s best reserved for countries you know well and where you feel comfortable with the details of importing.
 Your freight forwarder should have a dependency in the country.
 EXW is advisable when you see it as feasible.
 However, as soon as you foresee even minimal complications, it is best not to risk it.
 This is especially so in a country with which you are not familiar.
-The better and easier option would be to have the goods delivered at the port, from where you can work with an agent of your provider.
+The better and easier option would be to have the goods delivered at port, from where you can work with an agent of your provider.

 Remember that whenever the Bill of Lading is not made out to you directly and you go through an agent, you have to be careful as you might be in for a nasty surprise when you receive the BL.

-With excellent negotiation skills, you can secure the most favorable Incoterm for you and remain in control of costs.
-That brings you greater competitiveness, efficiency, and savings.
-Your bargaining power, the type and value of your goods will ultimately also affect your Incoterm.
+With excellent negotiation skills for international sales, you can secure the most favorable Incoterm for you and remain in control of costs.
+That brings you greater competitiveness, efficiency and savings.
+Your bargaining power, the type and value of your goods to be shipped will ultimately also affect your Incoterm.